geode-sdk/docs/mods/configuring.md

 ### `developer`

-The name of the mod's developer.
+The name of the mod's developer, displayed on the Installed tab.
 Should be a single name, like "HJfod" or "Alk".
 If the mod has multiple developers, this should be a team name like "Geode Team".

 ### `developers`